-The causes of medical unfitness for flying duty Classes 1/2/2F/3/4 are the causes in paragraph 2-4, plus the following: a.
-Anemia, of any etiology.
+The causes of medical unfitness for flying duty Classes 1/2/2F/3/4 are the causes in paragraph 2-4, plus the following:

-(1) Males with a hematocrit (HCT) less than 40 percent, or females with an HCT less than 37 percent; or b.
+- a.
+Anemia, of any etiology. - (1) Males with a hematocrit (HCT) less than 40 percent, or females with an HCT less than 37 percent; or - (2) If a complete hematologic evaluation results in the diagnosis of physiologic anemia, or anemia due to sickle cell trait or beta thalassemia minor; males with a HCT less than 38 percent, or females with a HCT less than 35 percent.
+(See APL, Hematocrit, and Hemoglobinopathies.) - b.
 History of immunodeficiency diseases.
-(See also para 2-351.)
+(See also para 2-35l.)
 Civilian employees are not disqualified based solely on the presence of the HIV virus.
-(See AR 600-110 and ATB 2, Army Flight Surgeon's Administrative Guide.)
+(See AR 600-110 and ATB 2, Army Flight Surgeon's Administrative Guide.) - c.
+History of splenectomy.
+For any reason, except trauma. - d.
+Thrombophlebitis. - (1) Acute, superficial thrombophlebitis until resolved. - (2) History of deep vein thrombophlebitis, thrombosis of any deep vessel, or thromboembolism.